 History at New Line Learning encourages students to enquire about past events.
 The course allows students to acquire knowledge and an understanding of the past.
 It gives them the opportunity to investigate historical events, people and issues from a wide range of historical periods.
 Students will use a variety of historical sources critically.
 It develops an understanding of how the past has been represented and interpreted.

 The History Department is part of the Humanities Faculty.
 Currently there are two rooms dedicated to the study of History.
 These rooms have recently been re-modelled and appropriately equipped to enable students to explore the past through a range of resources.

 At Key Stage 3, students study a range of medieval, early modern and modern history.
 Vital skills, necessary to be successful in the GCSE, are developed across the three-year Key Stage 3 programme of study.

-In Year 7, students begin with a study around causation, and to be precise a study surrounding what enabled William Duke of Normandy to be successful in the Battle of Hastings.
+In Year 7, students begin with a study around causation: specifically, what enabled William Duke of Normandy to be successful in the Battle of Hastings.
 Students then move on to look at the mechanisms employed by William to maintain control of his new conquest after 1066.
+They complete an early modern history unit which scrutinises the details and events of the Tudor Age.
+This scheme of work has a clear focus on the religious change and continuity of the era.
 An important unit studied within Year 7 is the rise and fall of the slave trade.

-The Year 9, the scheme of work looks to pave the way to GCSE success by bringing into the Key Stage 3 curriculum some of the elements of the new GCSE.
-The new GCSE specifications have considerably more content than previous year, and therefore students will complete units on Whitechapel and the murders of Jack the Ripper as well as a breadth study on Crime and Punishment.
-Essential GCSE skills will be developed throughout this year of study.
+The Year 9, the scheme of work looks to pave the way to GCSE success by bringing into the Key Stage 3 curriculum some of the elements of the GCSE course.
+Students study the causes and consequences of the French Revolution before completing a study of the British Empire.
+From term 3 students focus on a breadth study on Crime and Punishment before moving on to look at Whitechapel and the murders of Jack the Ripper.

 Assessment at Key Stage 3: